ShallWeMove/Overflow2024/README.md

 - **Back Straight**: It consists of A and 2 cards with different suits.

 - **Straight**: A combination of two consecutive numbers with different suits.
 In mini poker, similar to three of a kind, this hand is considered higher than a flush.

+### Flush

+- A flush consists of two cards of the same suit.